Frequently Asked Questions

 What if I don't know what kind of support I need?

 That’s okay!
 Every birth and postpartum experience is unique.
-Let’s chat, and I can help you figure out what support would be most helpful for you and your family.
+Let’s chat, and we can help you figure out what support would be most helpful for you and your family.

 What are the benefits of hiring a doula?